Vauxhall Insignia Common Problems and Solutions

 Problem:

-If you have noticed that the heated seats on your car are not working, this is a common fault on the Insignia.
-The seat heaters are known to fail, and they can't be fixed without taking the seats apart.
+If you notice that the heated seats in your car aren't working, this is a common problem with the Insignia.
+The seat heaters are known to fail, and they cannot be fixed without removing the seats.

 Solution:

-The heater pads can be very expensive to replace, or you maybe better off replacing the whole seat secondhand.
+Heater pads can be very costly to replace, or you might be better off replacing the whole seat secondhand.

 Difficulty level